 The use of Data Mining and Business Intelligence is not solely reserved for corporate applications and this is shown in our final example.
 Beyond corporate applications, crime prevention agencies use analytics and Data Mining to spot trends across myriads of data – helping with everything from where to deploy police manpower (where is crime most likely to happen and when?), who to search at a border crossing (based on age/type of vehicle, number/age of occupants, border crossing history) and even which intelligence to take seriously in counter-terrorism activities.

-To find out more about the use of Data Mining and Business Intelligence, download our free Ebook below.
+To find out more about making the most of your business data for Data Mining and Business Intelligence, download our free eBook below.